 Used properly, off-the-shelf WordPress themes offer a unique opportunity for a cheap but incredibly professional website.
 Use the tips in this article to design a website that is just as good as the demo site that made you want the theme in the first place.

 And if you can’t be bothered, check out our affordable WordPress web design service – MySimpleSite.
+Or the WooCommerce version, MySimpleStore.
 We offer theme-based websites for affordable prices, with a free setup option.
 Choose between a range of excellent themes, and go for a simple brochure site or fully fledged WooCommerce online shop.